-The objective of the Master of Science in Information Technology degree program is to provide students with the knowledge and skills to manage information technology systems and projects in an organization.
+The objective of the Information Technology degree program is to provide students with the knowledge and skills to manage information technology systems and projects in an organization.
 Required coursework builds a depth in business technologies, systems analysis and design and technology management.
 The outcomes of the program are: